c-labpl/c-labpl.github.io/people/_posts/2017-12-27-aanzulewicz.md

 researchgate:
 ---

-PhD student at the Institute of Psychology, Jagiellonian University.
+PhD at the Institute of Psychology, Jagiellonian University.

 My research focuses on investigating subjective measures of awareness and the nature of transition from unconscious to conscious processing of stimuli.